hemalicodes/printf/README.md

 Handle the - flag character for non-custom conversion specifiers.

 13. Print is the sharpest and the strongest weapon of our party
-Handle the following custom conversion specifier:
+Handle the following custom conversion specifier

 14. The flood of print has turned reading into a process of gulping rather than savo ring